centreon/centreon-documentation/en/upgrade/centreon-ha/upgrade-from-20.04.md

 rm /etc/cron.d/centreon-auto-disco
 ```

-Then to restart all the processes on the master central node:
+Then to restart all the processes on the active central node:

 ```bash
 systemctl restart cbd-sql cbd gorgoned centengine
 ```

-And on the slave central node:
+And on the passive central node:

 ```bash
 systemctl restart cbd